sjp38/hackermail/USAGE.md

   outputs from `git show` or `git log` of the commit ids.
 The outputs are shown as general text.
-- If the focused line contains public-inbox mail links (e.g., https://lore.kernel.org/example-messgae-id@org), the menu shows itesm for opening the mail or listing the thread of the mail.
+- If the focused line contains public-inbox mail links (e.g., https://lore.kernel.org/example-messgae-id@org), the menu shows items for opening the mail or listing the thread of the mail.
 The text screen and mails list screen are used for opening the mail and listing the thread options, respectively.